ngottlieb87/ajax-rails/README.md

 * Removed gemfile.lock and rebundled to fix migration error for add accounts table.

 * Checked All models before migration to check relations.
+  -Add relations for accounts and orders
+  -Received error on migration and reverted back to [5.0] -Migrated Successfully